facebookresearch/hydra/website/docs/upgrades/0.11_to_1.0/strict_mode_flag_deprecated.md

 - You can disable the struct flag a specific context using `open_dict`.
 - You can disable the struct flag permanently for your config using `OmegaConf.set_struct(cfg, False)`.

-Learn more about OmegaConf struct flag <a class="external" href="https://omegaconf.readthedocs.io/en/latest/usage.html#struct-flag" target="_blank">here</a>.
+Learn more about OmegaConf struct flag <a class="external" href="https://omegaconf.readthedocs.io/en/latest/usage.html#struct-flag" target="_blank" rel="noopener noreferrer">here</a>.

 ### Field existence check